open/close all folders

 - Classical Tongue: The Zeekeeper has this style of diction, until you beat him.
 He slips back into this a few times here and there

 - "Get Back Here!"
 Boss: What his Giant Battle mostly amounts to.

 - The Gods Must Be Lazy: The Zeekeeper beat the tar out of Antasma centuries ago, but nowadays he'd much rather just nap.
 Unless he's bribed with absurd amounts of money.

-- Hypocrite: Played for laughs.
-In the ending, he lectures everyone on the dangers of depending too much on material goods...and immediately flies off while squawking about how much he loves money.
+- Hypocritical Humor: In the ending, he lectures everyone on the dangers of depending too much on material goods...and immediately flies off while squawking about how much he loves money.